Contributors

 Be discreet – and diligent

-• Log off after each chat – as with an online banking transaction, protect your information by logging off when you finish each chat.
-This will prevent the system from continuing to learn about you and what else you are doing.
+• Log off after each chat session to prevent the system from continuing to learn about you and what you are doing.

-• Regularly delete your account’s cookies and history so the chatbot cannot continue to collect information and learn more about you
+• Regularly delete your account’s cookies and history to limit data collection.

 Protect yourself from cybercriminals

 Public AI tools give hackers and cybercriminals new ways to profile and target you and your family.
-For example, they can:
+For example, they can use AI to:

-• Write better code and malware to break into systems you regularly use
+• Write sophisticated malware to break into systems you regularly use.

-• Generate phishing emails in various languages without telltale signs of forgery, such as bad grammar or misspellings
+• Generate convincing phishing emails in various languages without telltale signs of forgery, bad grammar or misspellings.

 An emerging threat: Voice deepfakes